Building on a Century of Compassionate Care

 In the 1960’s, the Carrier Clinic was expanded into several patient units.
 Dr. Carrier continued working on his goal of providing the best care for his patients in a home-like environment.

-In 1977, Carrier Clinic became a non-profit organization and was renamed The Carrier Foundation.
-Specialty units for adolescents and older adults were developed, as were specialty treatment programs for anxiety, mood disorders, and other conditions.
+n 1977, Carrier Clinic became a nonprofit organization and was renamed The Carrier Foundation.
+Specialty units for teens and adolescents and older adults were developed, as were specialty treatment programs for anxiety, mood disorders, and other psychiatric conditions.

 Through partnerships with the community and state, Carrier Clinic continues to share its clinical knowledge and expertise.
 In 2000, Carrier Clinic entered into a management contract with Richard Hall Community Mental Health Center (RHCMHC) and Psychiatric Emergency Screening Service (PESS), which continued for nine and six years respectively.

-Additionally, the NJ Division of Mental Health and Carrier Clinic collaborated on a program (named CTP, or Clinical Transition Program) to treat state hospitalized dual-diagnosis patients at Carrier.
+Additionally, the NJ Division of Mental Health and Carrier Clinic collaborated on a program (named CTP, or Clinical Transition Program) to treat state hospitalized dual-diagnosis patients at Carrier Clinic.
 In 2004, the Governor’s Mental Health Task Force cited this as a model program to treat the mentally ill.

 In 2002, Carrier Clinic developed East Mountain Hospital, a hospital-within-a-hospital.
 This 16-bed facility serves patients who have a long history of mental illness and need short-term hospitalization during exacerbation of their illness.

 The Caring Solutions Initiative was started in 2004 as an effort to reduce the use of restrictive measures such as seclusion and restraint.
-The CSI model became an active clinical strategic initiative at Carrier which focused on a patient satisfaction approach involving patient engagement, mutual respect and trauma-informed care.
+The CSI model became an active clinical strategic initiative at Carrier Clinic which focused on a patient satisfaction approach involving patient engagement, mutual respect, and trauma-informed care.

 East Mountain School celebrated its 25th Anniversary in 2006.
 What started as a program with 16 students and 7 staff members in 1981 grew to a school staff of 77, and an enrollment of approximately 120 students.

-In 2007, Carrier Clinic opened the Intensive Outpatient Program for Addiction at Belle Mead.
+In 2007, Carrier Clinic opened the Intensive Outpatient Program (IOP) for addiction at Belle Mead.
 In June, a ground-breaking ceremony was conducted for the Richard Hall Community Mental Health Center Expansion & Renovation.

 With the help of over 20 community partners, the adolescent unit was renovated in May 2007.
-In addition to new paint, furnishings and artwork, a library was also added to help bring some “normalizing” activities to those adolescents who are brought to Carrier in psychiatric crisis.
+In addition to new paint, furnishings, and artwork, a library was also added to help bring some “normalizing” activities to those adolescents who are brought to Carrier Clinic in psychiatric crisis.

 In November of 2007, Representative Rush Holt held a Roundtable discussion on mental health with local and national mental health advocates at Carrier Clinic.
 David Wellstone and Rep. Patrick Kennedy were on the call to support passage of an important piece of legislation-the “Paul Wellstone Mental Health and Addiction Equity Act of 2007,” which brought us closer to the Mental Health Parity Act which was enacted in January 2010.

-Carrier Clinic held a Groundbreaking Ceremony on September 30, 2009 to celebrate the construction of a 14-acre solar farm on campus.
-Completed in late December, the solar array provides a clean, safe and sustainable energy source that is expected to supply 50% of Carrier’s electrical needs.
-At the time of completion, Carrier’s ground-mount display was the largest of its size for any healthcare system in New Jersey, and is unprecedented for a Behavioral Healthcare System within the United States.
+Carrier Clinic held a Groundbreaking Ceremony on September 30, 2009, to celebrate the construction of a 14-acre solar farm on campus.
+Completed in late December, the solar array provides a clean, safe and sustainable energy source that is expected to supply 50% of Carrier Clinic’s electrical needs.
+At the time of completion, Carrier Clinic’s ground-mount display was the largest of its size for any healthcare system in New Jersey and is unprecedented for a Behavioral Health System within the United States.